senzing-factory/github-action-add-issue-to-project/README.md

 ## Acknowledgment & Motivations

 This action has been modified from the action from [srggrs](https://github.com/srggrs/assign-one-project-github-action).
+We wanted a way to add an issue from a repository to one of our organization level projects based on a repository without changing the workflow for each repository.